Emurasoft/emurasoft.github.io/en/dlg/customize/csv_options/index.md

 ## Max column width text box

-Specifies the maximum value of column width when columns are automoatically adjusted.
+Specifies the maximum value of column width when columns are automatically adjusted.

 ## Reset button